-The SE3 component is maintained in the case for the second call, and improvements to the practices made during the school year can be presented for the second call.
+SE2 and SE6 components are maintained in the case for the second call, and improvements to the tasks made during the school year can be presented for the second call.

 The final project may be submitted and evaluated through the SE2 and SE4 systems in the two calls, although a point minus the delivery will be penalized in the second call.